 Have you decided to follow the keto diet or some other low-carb eating plan?
 Good for you!

-Now comes the challenging part: Sticking your your diet once life—unexpected overtime, an extra soccer practice—intervenes, and you’re tempted to go for easier, but not necessarily healthier, options.
+Now comes the challenging part: Sticking to your diet once life—unexpected overtime, an extra soccer practice—intervenes, and you’re tempted to go for easier, but not necessarily healthier, options.

 The way to avoid such pitfalls is through meal planning.